Lawrence, D. H. The Bad Side of Books. New York Review Books (Geoff Dyer ed), New York, 2019. NF?12/20.

 But it is always conquest, conquered and conqueror, for ever.
 The Kingdom of heaven is the Kingdom of conquerors, who can serve the conquest for ever, after their own conquest is made.

-and of course here and elsewhere Lawrence’s insistence on the (I would say self-evident by the way) difference between men and women often sounds hierarchical.
-Gratuitous grist for second-wave feminists’ mills.
+and of course here and elsewhere Lawrence’s insistence on the difference between men and women often sounds hierarchical.
+I am sure there is a real and strong difference and I love that, but it’s qualitative not quantitative as we might say.
+Lawrence’s attitudes are taken gratuitously as grist for second-wave feminists’ mills.

 I end up agreeing with “trust the tale not the teller”, very similar to what was driving Northrop Frye in much more discreetly polite and academic criticism in the mid-20th-century.
 Reading Frye’s appreciation of fiery against-the-grain William Blake may have helped focus the impact Lawrence’s fiction had on me in the 1960s.
-That 20th century may seem to some of us today like mostly a dark disaster best forgotten.
-But appreciation of the imagination encouraged by Lawrence and Frye seems like a bit of a mid-century illumination.
+That recently done-with century may seem to some of us today like a dark disaster best forgotten.
+But focusing on the imagination encouraged by Lawrence and Frye seems to be like a bit of a mid-century illumination.
 Now of course it’s hard to see that light against the opposing chaotic political fireworks of our era.